“Innovation is here, and at a rate we’ve never witnessed before.”

 Kirk Arnold, Independent Board Member and Advisor

-Art Coviello, Managing Partners, SYN Ventures
+Art Coviello, Managing Partner, SYN Ventures

 10:00 – 10:15 am

-“MIT Technology Breakthrough: Analog Deep Learning with Murat Oren”
+“MIT Technology Breakthrough: Analog Deep Learning”

 10:15 – 10:30 am BREAK